 When that all goes away, things are going to feel very different.

-And that’s what Cait and I talked about.
-How when all the validation I get at work goes away, it’s not like my desire for gold stars will suddenly vanish.
+When all the validation I get at work goes away, it’s not like my desire for gold stars will suddenly vanish.
 If I could get rid of that ambitious side of myself, I would have done it long ago, because it also makes me competitive, and that’s one of my least favorite qualities about myself.
 Competition ultimately being comparison, and comparison being the thief of joy and all that.

 Instead, my desire for gold stars — and the self worth I base in part on them — will direct itself elsewhere, and that’s what I’m afraid of.